-Harmony Express is Logitech’s newest remote and is the first real departure from the Harmony Hub based remotes in years.
+Harmony Express is Logitech’s newest remote and is the first real departure from the Harmony Hub-based remotes in years.
 The company redesigned the remote from the ground up.
 The physical remote is much smaller than any of the other remotes in the Harmony line.
-This is because Logitech fully expects that you won’t use for much other than to press the button to talk to Alexa.
-The Hub has been replaced by a “Blaster” which really is a hub for an intents and purposes.
+This is because Logitech fully expects that you won’t use it for much other than to press the button to talk to Alexa.
+The Hub has been replaced by a “Blaster” which really is a hub for all intents and purposes.
 The blaster is what communicates with your home entertainment and smart home stuff via Alexa.
-There is also a find lost remote feature that will come in handy in case the remote falls into your sofa cushions.
+There is also a “find my lost remote” feature that will come in handy in case the remote falls into your sofa cushions.

 Thanks to our friends at TekThing for the usual great video review:

 - New set up feature is simpler and more intuitive that other Harmony remotes